react-native-component/react-native-smart-splash-screen/README.md

 A smart splash screen for React Native apps, written in JS, oc and java for cross-platform support.
 It works on iOS and Android.

-This component is compatible with React Native 0.25 and newer.

 ## Preview

 ![react-native-smart-splash-screen-ios-preview][1]